techmengg/ai-girlfriend-chatbot/README.md

 # ai-girlfriend-chatbot
 for fun's sake.

-will make it more advanced later w tensorflow, etc.
+will implement machine learning stuff to make it more advanced later.

 code is on the master branch.